 “The opening of Kisii and Kisumu branches provides us with a good opportunity to enhance our footprint and economic contribution in the fast growing Nyanza region.”

-Mr Githua also clarified that Tuskys has taken over the space from the landlord after Nakumatt relinquished it.
+Mr Githua also clarified that Tuskys has taken over space from the landlord after Nakumatt relinquished it.

 Tuskys has offered to inject Sh650 million into the troubled retail chain and recurring payment guarantees of between Sh1.5 billion and Sh3 billion for the outstanding debt.
 The offer is subject to approval by the Competition Authority of Kenya.